-If you are new to horse racing betting and need to discover the intricacies of the sport of kings please take in the betting school article on how to read horse racing form and win or how to find winners
+If you are new to horse racing betting and need to discover the intricacies of the sport of kings please check out the best bookmakers for horse racing.

 The premise behind this blog was not to find winners but to highlight the performance of favourites in horse racing, and subsequently profit by laying them on a betting exchange.

 The odds or price on the fav becomes an anchor number in which we base the rest of the market on.

 With betting exchanges the choice of which exchange you join is of course up to you, the brilliant OLBG betting exchange guide will help you.

 Once you have an exchange account you can start making money by laying favourites.

 The shorter the price the more of a sure thing the horse seems, despite around 40% of odds on favourites losing.

 One popular question is What percentage of horse racing favourites win?

 Just over 35% of outright favourites won in the UK in 2021, In Ireland, it was 33%